Audit File Reconstruction Checklist

 Step 11: Retain Copies and Obtain Confirmation

-Keep copies of everything you submit, and request written or email confirmation from the IRS examiner to confirm receipt of your package.
-This documentation prevents later disputes and supports your Taxpayer Bill of Rights to be informed and represented.
+Keep copies of everything you submit, and request written or email confirmation from the IRS examiner that your package has been received.
+This documentation safeguards against future disputes and upholds your right to information and representation under the Taxpayer Bill of Rights.

 Step 12: Follow Up if the IRS Rejects Your Reconstruction

-- The Internal Revenue Service requests reconstruction for multiple non-filing years or
+● The Internal Revenue Service requests reconstruction for multiple non-filing years or for complex business structures that require forensic-level organization.

-- You received a notice stating that the IRS will use indirect methods or sampling
+● You received a notice stating that the IRS will use indirect methods or sampling techniques to verify your information.

-- Your business had significant cash transactions, gambling losses, or multiple income
+● Your business had significant cash transactions, gambling losses, or multiple income streams that are difficult to reconstruct without the assistance of a tax attorney.

-- The examiner has rejected your initial reconstruction package, and you need guidance
+● The examiner has rejected your initial reconstruction package, and you need guidance on tax issues.

-- You have already missed one deadline, received partial tax assessments, or are facing
+● You have already missed one deadline, received partial tax assessments, or are facing Field Collection enforcement action, which is when the IRS takes steps to collect unpaid taxes directly from you.

-- You need to request abatement of interest charges under Internal Revenue Code 6404
+● You need to request abatement of interest charges under Internal Revenue Code 6404 or explore an Offer in Compromise.

 - Wage garnishment and bank levy release